 24 September 2015 - At the 2015 Global Investigations Review awards, the OECD collected the prize for the "most important investigations development" category.
 The OECD was given the award in recognition of its tireless work promoting foreign bribery enforcement around the world.

 The OECD-Latin America Anti-Corruption Programme strengthens implementation and enforcement of international and regional anti-corruption conventions and promotes integrity in the Latin American region.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Greece.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Israel.

 Israel is not sufficiently proactive in detecting and investigating foreign bribery, with no prosecutions over the past 7 years, despite 14 allegations of foreign bribery involving Israeli individuals or companies.
 The OECD Working Group on Bribery is, however, encouraged by the recently-opened investigations, and will pay close attention to how these evolve.